Captive Insurance for the Agriculture Industry

 Bottom line: Captive insurance for agricultural companies is a powerful alternative to commercial insurance alone.
 Savvy business owners in agricultural who form their own captive insurance company can count on a new level of risk management, as they combat risk in such a competitive industry.

 Capstone is the most integrated and largest outsourced provider of captive insurance services for the U.S. middle market.
-In association with The Feldman Law Firm LLP, Capstone offers platinum level attorney-led captive planning and administers property & casualty captive insurance companies that provide alternative risk financing services throughout the U.S.
+Capstone offers platinum level captive planning and administers property & casualty captive insurance companies that provide alternative risk financing services throughout the U.S.

-Now in its CAP_YEARS_SUPER year, Capstone provides turnkey services usually under a joint engagement with The Feldman Law Firm LLP, to businesses in the agricultural industry, and many others.
+Now in its 26th year, Capstone provides turnkey services to businesses in the agricultural industry, and many others.

-Unlike most other captive management companies, Capstone’s turnkey service providers do not disclaim tax and legal support.
 The company has an award-winning track record for standing with clients in the design, implementation, ongoing management, and defense of their property & casualty captive insurance programs.
-Capstone has successfully administered and successfully managed over CAPTIVE_FORMATIONS captives since 1998.
-The Feldman Law Firm LLP has experience in more than TAX_CONTROVERSIES captive tax matters.
+Capstone has successfully administered and successfully managed over 200 captives since 1998.

-Capstone's staff of insurance professionals includes Chartered Property & Casualty Underwriters, Associates in Risk Management, accountants and administrators, in addition to the affiliated The Feldman Law Firm LLP's tax, corporate, financing and regulatory lawyers, and outside CPAs, risk managers, property & casualty professionals, and actuaries.
+Capstone's staff of professionals includes Chartered Property & Casualty Underwriters, insurance experts, accountants, and administrators.
+The Capstone team is bolstered by long-standing relationships with outside CPAs, risk managers, property & casualty professionals, and actuaries.

 Together, this team offers middle market companies the most comprehensive risk planning solution available.